sdmoradi/kube-vagrant/README.md

 # kube-vagrant
 ![Kubernetes Logo](https://raw.githubusercontent.com/kubernetes-sigs/kubespray/master/docs/img/kubernetes-logo.png)

-Deploy kubernetes multi master ha cluster with Vagrant and virtualbox and using ceph as storage class (ceph rook) after that deploy ha cluster mariadb with galera in ceph storage class and monitor that by prometheus and grafana all steps is automated.
+**In this Project We'll Deploy Kubernetes Cluster and then Monitor it using Prometheus**

+## Requirements
-In this scenario we have 3 nodes with 6 core CPU and 12 Gi RAM.
+We have 3 Nodes(Ubuntu 20.04) with 6 core CPU and 12 Gi RAM.
+Every 3 kubernetes nodes are also ControlPlane(master) and Worker.
+##
+Step One: Deploy Kubernetes multi master ha cluster with Vagrant and virtualbox Step Two: Using Ceph-Rook as Storage Class.
+Step Three: At the End Deploy Mariadb HA with Galera Cluster and Monitor Deploymet by using prometheus and grafana.
+All steps is Automated.

 ## Requirements